UVA-MLSys/Big-Data-Systems/Team 11/Readme.md

 | tiny_vit_5m | 5110284 | 20.44 MB |

 For the purpose of comparing apples to apples during benchmarking no image augmentation was employed and the same set of hyper-parameters were used for all models during training.
-All models had the inital weights set from IMAGENET1K_V2.
+All models had the inital weights set from IMAGENET1K_V2 (except tiny_vit_5m).
 All layers had their weights made trainable.
 The loss function used for training was cross entropy loss.
 Training was done on a ml.c5.9xlarge virtual machine instance.
 The hyper-parameters were set to the following:
 * Epochs - 10
 * Learning Rate - 0.0001
 * Optimizer - Adam